-Chlamydia is a bacterial infection and is one of the most common sexually transmitted infections in the UK.
+Chlamydia is a bacterial infection.
+It’s one of the most common sexually transmitted infections in the UK.

 The most common way to get chlamydia is by having unprotected vaginal, anal or oral sex (sex without a condom).
 Other ways of getting chlamydia include:

 - sharing sex toys that aren’t washed or covered with a new condom each time they’re used

 - infected semen or vaginal fluid getting into your eye

 Chlamydia can also be passed by a pregnant woman to her baby.